harbingerofme/Dimf/README.md

   1. install [git] (https://git-scm.com/downloads), do `git clone https://github.com/harbingerofme/Dimf/ ` OR just download all files in this repo yourself.
   2. install [node v6](https://nodejs.org/).
   3. get the v9 version of discordjs module for node by using `npm i --save hydrabolt/discord.js#indev` in your project folder.
-  4. Rename the `config/config.json.example` to `config.json` and edit it with your token. [find it here](https://discordapp.com/developers/applications/me)
+  4. Rename the `config/config.json.example` to `config.json` and edit it with your token. [find your token here](https://discordapp.com/developers/applications/me)
   5. Download the following files  from [mtgjson.com](https://mtgjson.com) and place them in the data folder:
     * [version-full.json](https://mtgjson.com/json/version-full.json) and rename it to `version.json`
     * [allSetsArray-x.json](https://mtgjson.com/json/allSetsArray-x.json)